Our staff will respond to your query promptly and provide detailed information to your questions.

 You will visit a Lapp Village where the day is spent enjoying winter activities.
 The highlight of the day is when each family receives an invite for a private visit to Santa's cabin, travelling through the snowy forest by sleigh.

-This tour is sold out for 2019.
-It is one of our top-selling Escorted Christmas tours and we suggest putting your family down on the waitlist for the 2020 Departure.
+This is one of our top-selling Escorted Christmas tours and we suggest putting your family down on the waitlist for the 2020 Departure.
 2020 Dates and Prices will be released approximately January 2020 and it will be sold out from the waitlist.

 - Private Santa visit by sleigh to his cabin in the woods